Dental plaque

 Dental plaque is a biofilm of microorganisms (mostly bacteria, but also fungi) that grows on surfaces within the mouth.
 It is a sticky colorless deposit at first, but when it forms tartar, it is often brown or pale yellow.
 It is commonly found between the teeth, on the front of teeth, behind teeth, on chewing surfaces, along the gumline (supragingival), or below the gumline cervical margins (subgingival).
 Dental plaque is also known as microbial plaque, oral biofilm, dental biofilm, dental plaque biofilm, and bacterial plaque biofilm.
 Bacterial plaque is one of the major causes for dental decay and gum disease.
 It has been observed that differences in the composition of dental plaque microbiota exist between men and women, particularly in the presence of periodontitis.

 Progression and build-up of dental plaque can give rise to tooth decay, and periodontal problems.
 Hence it is important to disrupt the mass of bacteria and remove it.
 Tooth decay is the localized destruction of the tissues of the tooth by acid produced from the bacterial degradation of fermentable sugar.
-Periodontal problems you could develop are ones such as gingivitis and periodontitis.
+Common periodontal problems include gingivitis and periodontitis.
 Plaque control and removal can be achieved with correct daily or twice-daily tooth brushing and use of interdental aids such as dental floss and interdental brushes.

 Oral hygiene is important as dental biofilms may become acidic causing demineralization of the teeth (also known as dental caries) or harden into dental calculus (also known as tartar).
 Calculus cannot be removed through tooth brushing or with interdental aids, but only through professional cleaning.

 Plaque formation

 Dental plaque is a biofilm that attaches to tooth surfaces, restorations, and prosthetic appliances (including dentures and bridges) if it is left untreated.
 Understanding the formation, composition, and characteristics of plaque helps with controlling the build up.
 An acquired pellicle is a layer of saliva that is composed of mainly glycoproteins and forms shortly after cleaning of the teeth or exposure of new teeth.
 Bacteria then attach to the pellicle layer, form micro-colonies, and mature on the tooth.
 This will then result in oral diseases.
-The following table provides a more detailed (six-step) explanation of biofilm formation: